 “Should individual families be responsible for their own airfare?
 Who pays for meals?
 Theme park passes?
 A lack of clarity about these details can undermine the sense of family unity.”

 “Are you responsible for all of the travel and lodging?
 Should individual families be responsible for their own airfare?
 Who pays for meals?
 Lift tickets?
 Theme park passes?
 A lack of clarity about these details can undermine the sense of family unity that a multigenerational trip is intended to create,” says Matthew Wesley, a managing director in the Merrill Center for Family Wealth™.
 “If your entourage is sizable, it’s essential to determine financial responsibilities upfront.”
 Wesley recommends sending each adult a detailed email spelling out the costs each family member will cover.

 How will we all get along?

-Every family has its own set of dynamics.
+Every family has its own dynamics.
 If there are tensions between family members, they won’t necessarily go away just because you’re in a relaxing location.
-To prevent — or at least minimize — friction, you should all agree to certain ground rules in advance, says Ogintz.
-One cardinal rule: "Don't discipline another person's child.
-Leave that to the parents."
+To prevent — or at least minimize — friction, you should all agree to ground rules in advance, says Eileen Ogintz, creator of the website Taking the Kids (takingthekids.com) and author of The Kid’s Guides, a travel guidebook series that includes Boston, Chicago, New York and Maine.
 And don’t feel the need to spend every minute together as a group.
 “Everybody doesn’t have to be in lockstep all the time.”